canastro/blog/content/blog/2019-01-02---react-ui-lib-part2/index.md

 );
 ```

-Now lets update the StyleButton to use our theme variables.
-If you go back to your **styled-button.jsx** you can change your styled components to use theme colors instead of hardcoded colors for example.
-To access the theme you add a function to your template literal and get the theme from the props:
+We should now update the StyleButton to use our theme variables.
+If you go back to your **styled-button.jsx** you can change your styled components to use theme colors instead of hard-coded colors.
+To access the theme add a function to your template literal and get the theme from the props.
+Every styled-component have access to the theme as props, if you want to use the theme outside of a styled-component you can [use the `withTheme` HoC](https://www.styled-components.com/docs/advanced#getting-the-theme-without-styled-components).

 ```js
 const RootStyledButton = styled.button`